Enderlook/Net-State-Machine/README.md

     /// Same as Fire(TEvent) but includes a value that can be passed to subscribed delegates. public void FireWithParameter<TParameter>(TEvent @event, TParameter parameter);

-    /// Same as Fire(TEvent) but returns a builder that can accept arbitrary amount of parameter that can be passed to subscribed delegates. public FireParametersBuilder FireWithParameters(TEvent @event);

     /// Fire an event to the state machine.
     /// The event won't be enqueued but actually run, ignoring previously enqueued events.
     /// If subsequent events are enqueued during the execution of the callbacks of this event, they will also be run after the completion of this event.